Alejogb1/job-board/blog-data/how-is-the-neural-network-formula-derived-using-matrix-operations.md

 id: "how-is-the-neural-network-formula-derived-using-matrix-operations"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 I’ve spent a fair bit of time in the trenches with neural networks, and one question that always seems to come up, and understandably so, is the nuts and bolts of how those calculations actually happen, especially when they're expressed with matrix algebra.
 It often feels a bit magical if you haven’t seen it broken down step-by-step.
 So let's demystify the core neural network formula using matrix operations.

 Frankly, the elegance of using matrix multiplication for neural networks isn't just about conciseness; it's about performance and leveraging optimized libraries.
 The fundamental operations inside a neural net involve repeated linear transformations followed by non-linear activation functions, and matrices become our perfect tool for managing these transformations across multiple input neurons.

 Let's start at a single layer level.
-Imagine you have a layer with *n* input neurons and *m* output neurons (we'll also say they represent the neurons in a hidden layer for this case).
-The input data for this layer, let’s call it 'a,' is going to be a vector of dimensions (1 x *n*) if we're dealing with a single training example, or (*b* x *n*) if dealing with a batch of *b* examples.
-The weights connecting this input layer to the output neurons are stored in a matrix *W* of dimensions (*n* x *m*).
+Imagine you have a layer with _n_ input neurons and _m_ output neurons (we'll also say they represent the neurons in a hidden layer for this case).
+The input data for this layer, let’s call it 'a,' is going to be a vector of dimensions (1 x _n_) if we're dealing with a single training example, or (_b_ x _n_) if dealing with a batch of _b_ examples.
+The weights connecting this input layer to the output neurons are stored in a matrix _W_ of dimensions (_n_ x _m_).
 Each row in W is associated with a single input neuron, and each column corresponds to an output neuron.

 The core linear transformation is this: